FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 1 Part 2.rst

 1. If the QGIS is still open, save and close it.

-2. Open QGIS Lesson 1 in a File Browser.
+2. Find QGIS Lesson 1 in a File Browser.
    Select the Lesson 1.gpkg and Lesson 1.qgz files and zip them.
    This will create a recovery file.

 3. Name the zipped file.
    It is good to choose a name that identifies project progress.
-   For Example: Lesson 1 n-value OK.zip.
+   For Example: Lesson 1 Part 1 Complete.zip.

 4. Repeat this step after any time a Backup or Recovery Point is desired.